xdzhu/xdzhu.github.io/content/authors/admin/_index.md

     date_start: 2012-09-01
     date_end: 2016-07-01
     summary: |2-
-      GPA rank TOP 10% with Awarded:
+      GPA rank TOP 3 with Awarded:
       - National Scholarship
-      - 2nd Prize of the China Undergraduate Physics Tournament (CUPT2013)
+      - National 2nd Prize of the 2013 China Undergraduate Physics Tournament (CUPT2013)
       - Recomended to University of Science and Technology of China (USTC) to pursue PhD degree.
 work:
   - position: Postdoctoral Reseacher